 This is the story about 17 year old Elio, who spends summers on the Italian Riviera with his family.
+This summer in particular is sometime mis 80’s.
 He reads, bikes, transcribes music, plays tennis, swims at the beach, and drinks lemonade in the sun.
 Did I mention he keeps a diary and is kind of a loner?
 Yeah, pretty much everything we could want in a tragic, romantic, idealized protagonist.

-And every summer a different young man comes to stay with the family.
-The man is responsible for helping the professor with correspondence and other paperwork.
+Elio’s father is a professor and every summer, a master’s student comes to stay with them.
+The student is responsible for helping the professor with correspondence and other paperwork.
 They also have to be working on their own manuscript and learn Italian.
 And this fateful summer, their guest is 24 year old Oliver.

-Like I said, there is a lot of material out there about their relationship.
+There is a lot of material out there about their relationship.
 I encourage you to Google it if you want an in-depth report.
 I will just say it’s complicated and complex, and beautiful, and has tons of issues.
-But beautiful.
+But so beautiful.

-So I’ll wrap it up.
 The ending was rough.
-Almost like La La Land or 500 Days of Summer.
-Like I get this is probably the only way it could end but that does mean I like it.
+Like I get this is probably the only way it could end but that doesn’t mean I have to like it.

 Then there’s all the beautiful literary elements.
 Oliver’s name is mentioned a thousand times, Elio’s barely is.
 There are long, descriptive sentences that are perfect for capturing a young confused brain but are also gorgeous.
 The story telling wasn’t linear but once you figured out how to follow it, it lent itself to the beautiful dream like quality of the summer story.

+Ugh.
+Can you tell I have lots of feelings?
 I said I wouldn’t wax on.
-We should all know better than to believe that.
+You should know better than to believe me.